Skip to main contentSkip to footer

 **International applicants: a UK PA qualification does not currently entitle graduates to work as PAs outside of the UK.

-Please pay close attention to application deadlines and requirements, and read in full the fees and funding section at the bottom of this page before applying.
+Please pay close attention to the requirements and read in full the fees and funding section at the bottom of this page before applying.
+You are able to apply either directly or through UCAS.

 To see what some of our students have to say about this course, watch our video below.